 HULL: YORKSHIRE'S MARITIME city

 As Yorkshire’s maritime city, Hull is now working on an extensive redevelopment of its significant historic maritime assets.
-Building upon the legacy of its tenure as the UK City of Culture 2017, the project supports Hull’s aspiration to become a world-class visitor destination.
+Building upon the legacy and success of UK City of Culture 2017, it supports Hull’s aspiration to become a world-class visitor destination.

-The sites included within the project are: Hull Maritime Museum; Dock Office Chambers on New Cross Street, the North End Shipyard on Dock Office Row and two historic vessels, the Arctic Corsair and Spurn Lightship.
+The sites included within this ambitious project are: Hull Maritime Museum; Dock Office Chambers on New Cross Street, the North End Shipyard on Dock Office Row and two historic vessels, the Arctic Corsair and Spurn Lightship.